 The sweating out of alcohol is a little bit more controversional and from what I could see there are arguments for it both ways.
 If you are going to go down this path then there are probably few things to consider to make sure you are prepared.

-Make sure they your properly hydrated as you may actually make your symptoms worse.
+Make sure that you are properly hydrated as you may actually make your symptoms worse.

-Consider your coordination skills as you don’t want to hit the weights and drop and barbell or two on yourself!
+Consider your coordination skills as you don’t want to hit the weights and drop a barbell or two on yourself!

 Hangover prevention with vitamins and recovery drinks

 Their are plenty of vitamins, herbs or recovery drinks that people claim can reduce the severity of hangover symptoms.
 These include:

 Magnesium is a nutrient that is reduced when consuming alcohol.
 It has anti-inflammatory properties that may help to reduce some hangover symptoms.
 Most people are already deficient in magnesium and so taking a magnesium supplement before an evening of drinking may be beneficial.

 Vitamin C is important for reducing alcohol-induced oxidative stress on your liver.
 Vitamin C will also assist in detoxifying alcohol, so you should consider taking it either via supplements or food, before indulging in alcoholic beverages.